Efficient Operator Selection and Warm-Start Strategy for Excitations in Variational Quantum Eigensolvers: Results

 The contributions of higher-order excitations, i.e., triples or higher, can always be ruled out as the electronic structure Hamiltonian only entails quadratic and quartic fermionic terms and therefore cannot couple two classical states that differ by more than a double-excitation \cite{Shkolnikov2023avoidingsymmetry}.
 It is proven that single excitations cannot lower the energy when applied to the HF ground state as it is the classical state with the energy closest to the true ground state.
 Thus, having a single-excitation lowering the energy would imply the existence of a different classical state with lower energy than the HF state \cite{Shkolnikov2023avoidingsymmetry}.

 The selection of the double excitations (or OVP-CEOs) with ES works by testing each operator individually for its energy impact on the HF state, as described in detail in \Cref{sec:ES}.
 The states for which the energy must be determined are thus a classical state with exactly one double excitation on top.
-Such unitary double excitation then spans the subspace of the HF state and the double-excited state.
-By reducing the electronic structure Hamiltonian to that subspace, we find an analytical form to calculate the energy impact $\Delta E$ and corresponding parameters $\theta_\textrm{max}$ directly from one- and two-electron integrals.
-Using these equations, one can classically compute the energy impact of each double excitation and the warm start parameters.
-The action of the double excitation on the reference state can be reduced from eight Pauli rotations to a single one of the type $\exp(i\theta X_p X_q X_r Y_s)$.
+Such unitary double excitation then spans the subspace of the HF state and the double-excited state, an effective two-state system.
+It is convenient to interpret the action of the double excitation on the reference state in the qubit picture instead of the fermionic picture.
+While a double excitation typically maps to eight Pauli rotations under the Jordan-Wigner mapping, the circuit can be reduced down to a single Pauli rotation of the type $\exp(\pm i\theta X_p X_q X_r Y_s)$ by exploiting the structure of the initial state (cf.~Supplementary Material \ref{sec:proof_double_excitation_to_pauli}).
 This can serve as a helpful circuit optimization technique to assemble the beginning of the circuit, as it has been demonstrated in Ref.~\cite{Jaeger2025Fast}.
-For a rigorous proof of the energy impact and circuit simplifications, refer to Supplementary Material \ref{sec:proof_classical_simulation_doubles}.
+One could then map this circuit to a measurement pattern entailing only one qubit \cite{Kaldenbach2024Mapping}, which aligns with the fact that we are dealing with a two-state system.

+It turns out that there is no need to simulate even this single-qubit system.
+Instead, by reducing the electronic structure Hamiltonian to that subspace, we find an analytical form to calculate the largest energy reduction